Input Tax Credit On Common Credit

 C1 = T - (T1+T2+T3)

-The whole qualified credit is calculated in this phase to determine the available credit.
+The whole eligible credit is calculated in this phase to determine the available credit.
 This is obtained by eliminating all ITC from personal, exempt, and non-eligible inputs.
 This sum will be added to the digital ledger.
 In the GSTR-2, you must reverse the common ITC for personal supplies, exempt goods, and ineligible supplies.

 Common Credit (C2) = ITC credited to the e-ledger (C1) - ITC for taxable supplies (T4)